ACCDrupal-2016Fall/resources/manuscript/early-development.md

 Authoring a project in any modern CMS begins with the tools chosen to author it *with*.

 Drupal is fully featured and capable of huge layers of **extensibility**.
-Extensibilty, meaning 'able to be made bigger' (basically).
+Extensibility, meaning 'able to be made bigger' (basically).
 This is a small piece of a concept that will be defined later in the book called **modularity**.
-Modularity can be thought of by imaginging a computer with a single *virtual* motherboard.
+Modularity can be thought of by imagining a computer with a single *virtual* motherboard.
 Because the foundation of the computer is virtual, it can be upgraded piece-by-piece, part-by-part until the new system has no relation to the old, yet is infinitely better.

 ## Modularity